CarFest

-CarFest is an annual family music and motoring festival held in Cheshire and Hampshire, England.
+CarFest or (C4R-FEST) is an annual family music and motoring festival held in Cheshire and Hampshire, England.
 It was founded by the radio presenter Chris Evans in 2012, and raises funds for Children in Need, a British charity.
 The festival presents a variety of entertainment - live music performances, track shows, celebrity chef demos, driving experiences, a steam fair, a fundraising family fun run and a carnival fancy dress parade.

 Dates

 Both events have taken place annually since 2012, with the exception of 2020 when they were cancelled due to COVID-19.
-The North event has been held at 3 locations throughout Cheshire, including Cholmondeley Castle, Oulton Park, and the Bolesworth Estate, with the South event being held at Laverstoke Park Farm in Overton, Hampshire every year since its debut.
+The North event has been held at 3 locations throughout Cheshire, including Cholmondeley Castle, Oulton Park, and the Bolesworth Estate, with the South event being held at Laverstoke Park Farm in Overton, Hampshire every year since its debut until 2026 when the South event was moved to the Silverstone Circuit, Towcester.

 2022 was the last year that CarFest North took place at the Bolesworth estate, with a focus to making one main annual event at Laverstoke Park.